BeneficialCode/WinArk/README.md

 QQ Group: 392097880

-### If you don't want to become a contributor or submit issues,please don't join this group.
+### If you don't want to become a contributor or submit issues, please don't join this group.

 ## Contributing
 Contributing to WinArk is super appreciated.